Add your name to the contact list to receive course updates.

 At the end of this course, students should be able to:

-- Describe and comprehend the essence of the DNA barcoding concept, its premise and key applications;
+- Describe and explain the essence of the DNA barcoding concept, its premise and key applications;

-- Describe and comprehend the main components of the DNA barcoding workflow and critical factors involved in establishing medium-throughput analytical operations;
+- Apply the main components of the DNA barcoding workflow and critical factors involved in establishing medium-throughput analytical operations;

-- Describe and comprehend the key aspects of field-based and laboratory-based collection management that facilitate compatibility with downstream molecular analyses;
+- Describe and implement the key aspects of field-based and laboratory-based collection management that facilitate compatibility with downstream molecular analyses;

-- Describe and comprehend the main stages of standard molecular analytical workflows and GLPs;
+- State the main stages of standard molecular analytical workflows and good laboratory practices (GLPs);

 - Perform basic validation of DNA barcode sequence data using BOLD built-in tools;

-- Describe and comprehend the procedure of identifying unknown organisms using standard DNA barcoding workflows and reference libraries;
+- Explain and perform the procedure of identifying unknown organisms using standard DNA barcoding workflows and reference libraries.

 - Specimen Processing and Collection Management